unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 When the Go runtime detects these mistakes, it "panics".

-During a typical panic, normal execution stops, all deferred function calls in that goroutine are executed, and the program crashes with a log message.
-This log message includes the *panic value*, which is usually an error message of some sort, and, for each goroutine, a *stack trace* showing the stack of function calls that were active at the time of the panic.
+During a typical panic, normal execution stops, all deferred function calls in that goroutine are executed, and the program crashes with a log message. **This log message includes the "panic value"**, which is usually an error message of some sort, and, for each goroutine, a *stack trace* showing the stack of function calls that were active at the time of the panic.